MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-policies.md

 ## Materialized view capacity policy

-Materialized Views capacity policy is part of the cluster's [capacity policy](capacitypolicy.md), and has the following JSON representation:
+Materialized Views capacity policy is part of the cluster's [Capacity policy](../capacitypolicy.md), and has the following JSON representation:

 <!-- csl -->